DiscipleTools/disciple-tools-mobile-app/README.md

   - Scan the QR code above with Expo Go (Android) or the Camera app (iOS), or
   - or, manually open Expo app on phone and select appropriate option from under "Development servers"
   - (NOTE: Your phone must be on the same local network as the development computer)
+  - To run on the phone you will first need to patch the diff with `npm run patch:List`
+  - Before committing make sure to unpatch using `npm run unpatch:List`

 - Recently tested with the following library versions:
   - Node v14 or v16 (or should work with latest)
   - Expo CLI v5+

+### Issues

+#### HTTPS

+You MUST connect to a D.T. instance URL with https protocol, otherwise it will fail to connect with

+"Network Error"

+If you are using a local D.T. instance without SSL, you can use a service like ngrok or cloudflared to create a tunnel to an https address.

+With this solution, you would then also need to change the values of `home` and `siteurl` in the `dt_options` table in your WP database.

+#### Firewall

+If running on a device using Expo, you may need to open the necessary port on your computer to allow expo to access the app.

 ## DataStore